SRMLabHUST/QC-STORM/README.md

 # System requirements and installation
 1, Windows 7 sp1 or newer, x64.

 2, NVidia CUDA enabled GPU with compute capability no less than 3.5.
+You may need to update your GPU driver and make sure your GPU is detected by the operation system.

 3, ImageJ/Fiji, Micro-Manager 2.0 (beta 3).

 4, Download and install Microsoft Visual C++ 2015 Redistributable Update 3 (x64) (https://www.microsoft.com/en-us/download/details.aspx?id=53587).
+You may need to uninstall Visual C++ 2017 Redistributable first.

 5, Download QC-STORM release version from https://github.com/SRMLabHUST/QC-STORM/releases.